square1-io/resized-php/README.md

 # Resized

-This is the PHP clinet for resized.co, a realtime image resize manipulation service.
+This is the PHP client for resized.co, a realtime image resize manipulation service.

 ## Install